STAND. COM. REP. NO. 240

-Your Committee on Intrastate Commerce, to which was referred H.B.
-No. 66 entitled:
+Your Committee on Education, to which was referred S.B.
+No. 969 entitled:

-"A BILL FOR AN ACT RELATING TO ATHLETE AGENTS,"
+"A BILL FOR AN ACT RELATING TO COMPUTER SCIENCE EDUCATION,"

 begs leave to report as follows:

-As affirmed by the record of votes of the members of your Committee on Intrastate Commerce that is attached to this report, your Committee is in accord with the intent and purpose of H.B.
-No. 66, as amended herein, and recommends that it pass Second Reading in the form attached hereto as H.B.
-No. 66, H.D.
-1, and be referred to your Committee on Consumer Protection & Commerce.
+As affirmed by the record of votes of the members of your Committee on Education that is attached to this report, your Committee is in accord with the intent and purpose of S.B.
+No. 969 and recommends that it pass Second Reading and be referred to your Committee on Ways and Means.